fleetdm/fleet/docs/Using Fleet/GitOps.md

 Use Fleet's best practice GitOps workflow to manage your computers as code.

-To learn how to set up GitOps workflow see [Fleet GitOps repo](https://github.com/fleetdm/fleet-gitops).
+To learn how to set up a GitOps workflow see the [Fleet GitOps repo](https://github.com/fleetdm/fleet-gitops).

 The [`fleetctl apply`]((https://github.com/fleetdm/fleet/blob/main/docs/Contributing/Configuration-files.md)) format is maintained for imports and backwards compatibility GitOps.